Is An Annuity Right For You?

 Are you close to retirement age or retired?

 A fixed annuity can provide guaranteed income for the remainder of your life.
 Unlike your other savings and retirement accounts, which you could outlive, you cannot outlive an annuity so long as you choose a “life income” payment option.
 If you are at all worried about budgeting in retirement, an annuity can make your life easier by guaranteeing a certain amount of income each month.
-You’ll receive this in addition to any Social Security benefits or pension funds as well as distributions from retirement accounts.
+You’ll receive this in addition to any Social Security benefits, military pension, or TSP distributions.

-Note: While immediate annuities are more often used by people in retirement, deferred annuities gain maximum advantage if started early to allow for a longer accumulation phase.
-With Navy Mutual’s Single Premium Deferred Annuity you can choose a five, seven, or 10-year lock-in period, which guarantees your interest rate for that duration.
+Note: While immediate annuities are more often used by people in retirement, deferred annuities offer the greatest advantage when started early to allow for a longer accumulation phase.
+Some deferred annuities allow you to choose a fixed lock-in period, such as 5, 7, or 10 years, that guarantees your interest rate for that period.

 Do you have funds in a savings account or certificate of deposit earning a low interest rate?

-According to the FDIC, the average interest rate for a savings account is 0.06% and for a five-year CD is 0.27%.
-Given today’s low interest rate environment, you may get a higher rate of return if you were to put your money toward an annuity instead of letting it sit in an account with an interest rate that may not even keep up with inflation.
+According to the FDIC, the average interest rate for a savings account is 0.39% as of early 2026.
+You may get a higher rate of return if you put your money into an annuity instead of leaving it in an account with an interest rate that may not even keep up with inflation.
 An annuity also provides a guaranteed interest rate – something you will not find as a feature of a savings account.
-You can find Navy Mutual’s current annuity rates here.

-Furthermore, if your money is tied up in high-risk investments (e.g., stocks), it may be wise to move some amount of money into a less risky product, like an annuity.
+Furthermore, if your money is tied up in high-risk investments (e.g., stocks), it may be wise to allocate some of it to a less risky product, such as an annuity.
 Diversifying your income sources will help mitigate risk in the long run.
-The initial investment for a Navy Mutual annuity can be as low as $100.
+Many annuities have low minimum investment requirements, sometimes as little as $100.

 Do you want to receive guaranteed income for as long as you live?

-You would be hard pressed to find a person who would answer “no” to this question.
 With an annuity, provided you select a “life income” payout option, you will receive guaranteed monthly payments for the duration of your life.
+Common payout options include:

-2. Life Income with Period Certain: You will receive guaranteed payments during your life.
-This type of annuity has an additional benefit called a “period certain, which is a preselected length of time during which your beneficiary will continue to receive payments after your death.
+- Life Income with Period Certain: You will receive guaranteed payments during your life, with an additional “period certain”, a preselected length of time during which your beneficiary will continue to receive payments after your death.

-3. Joint and Survivor Income: You and a joint annuitant receive guaranteed payments until one of you dies.
+- Joint and Survivor Income: You and a joint annuitant receive guaranteed payments until the death of either of you.
 At that time, the survivor continues to receive a previously decided-upon percentage of the original payment amount until his or her death.

 Do you have a low risk tolerance for investments?

-If you are risk-averse, an annuity may be the perfect fit for you, since annuities reduce overall portfolio risk while providing for a predictable and steady growth of assets – regardless of market volatility and fluctuations.
-This means that your money will grow safely and at a guaranteed rate without you having to worry about the economy or conditions outside of your control.
+If you are risk-averse, an annuity may be the perfect fit for you, since annuities reduce overall portfolio risk while providing for a predictable and steady growth of assets, regardless of market volatility and fluctuations.
+This means your money will grow safely and at a guaranteed rate, without you having to worry about the economy or conditions beyond your control.

 Do you want a tax-deferred investment?